header2

 Details

 Hangliders: A tough carry.
-Landing is in the recreation field (the old football field) adjacent to the cricket pitch south of the A66(T).
+Landing is in the recreation field (the old football field) adjacent to the cricket pitch south of the A66(T) or at the foot of the fell SE of High Row Farm.

 Please refer to the notes on 'Flying' tab for more details